 Airport Central Station

-With the roof in place, major structural works are starting to wind up and building finishes are taking centre stage at Airport Central Station.
+With the roof in place, major structural works have been completed and building finishes have taken centre stage at Airport Central Station.

-Below ground, at concourse level, crews are attaching aluminium cladding to the southern wall of the atrium.
-Fit-out of the 35m-long and 15m-high triple-system escalator is also underway.
+Below ground, at concourse level, commissioning of the 35m-long and 15m-high triple-system escalator is underway.

 Construction of the Skybridge between the airport terminals and the station reached practical completion in early 2020.
 Once operational, the elevated walkway will provide undercover access to Airport Central Station.
 From this point, passengers will be able to travel by escalator or lift down to the concourse level.

-Also underway is the construction of the steel frames around the above-ground ventilation fans.
-Three fans each will be located at the western and eastern sides of the station building above the tunnels.
+Also underway is the installation of cladding around the above-ground ventilation fans.
+Six fans have been installed at the western and eastern sides of the station building above the tunnels.
 Capable of pushing 70 cubic metres of air per second into either direction they will assist with tunnel pressurisation and, in the case of a fire, smoke extraction.